demisto/content/Packs/RSAEncryptionTools/Integrations/RSAEncryptionTools/README.md

 #### Usage Recommendations:

 The output of this command is the decrypted value, which may be sensitive data.
-In order to wrap the output and prevent the data from being printed to the war room you should call the command from a script using the following code:
+In order to wrap the output and prevent the data from being printed to the War Room you should call the command from a script using the following code:
 `decrypted_content = execute_command('rsa-encryption-tools-decrypt-text', {'base64_to_decrypt': <decrypted_string>'}, True)`

 ### rsa-encryption-tools-encrypt-file